CatarinaK1/Python-Programming-MOOC/README.md

 ## Getting Started:

 All of the exercises were completed utilizing Python.
-Please ensure you have Python installed on your system.
+Please ensure you have it installed on your system.

-If Python is not installed, download and install Python from the official website (https://www.python.org/).
+If it is not already installed, download and install Python from the official website (https://www.python.org/).